-Call center compliance is a real challenge contact center leaders ask us about almost everyday.
+Call center compliance within an industry that has some of the strictest regulatory requirements is a real challenge contact center leaders face everyday.

 If you think compliance isn’t an issue for your call center, you might be unpleasantly surprised.